 Eunice Kennedy Shriver felt strongly, as did the Iovines, that the funds raised through AVSC go directly to the growth of the Special Olympics Programs most in need.
 Disbursed in grants by the Special Olympics Christmas Record Trust, the monies raised each year by the series play a crucial role in the lives of the least-advantaged Special Olympics athletes around the world where there are inaccurate and prejudiced views about people with intellectual disabilities.

 Grants from the Christmas Record Trust have enabled Special Olympics to implement programs in such countries as Russia, China, and Uganda, and to seed funding to build new programs in places like Timor Leste, Cambodia, Laos, and Lesotho.
-Of 89 Special Olympics Programs that receive Christmas Record grants, 25% are classified by the United Nations as operating in Least Developed Countries.
+Of the 159 countries and territories that have received Christmas Record grants totaling $38 million over the past 25 years, 60% of the countries are classified by the United Nations as Least Developed Countries.
 In these countries, the need for outreach is critical, as many are unable to provide support for their citizens with intellectual disabilities.
 Right here in the United States, the funds raised through AVSC have been a lifeline for Special Olympics programs across America and have helped us launch programs for people with intellectual disabilities in urban areas such as New York City, Philadelphia, and New Orleans.

 A Very Special Christmas has given Special Olympics the power to forever change lives.
 The series makes possible another kind of music: the rousing cheers of proud parents and friends, where once there was only the stifling silence of ignorance and fear.